e-clearing-net/OCHP/OCHP.md

- surroundingInfo  |  further information on the surroundings of the charging station e.g. further POIs ownerHomepage    |  website of the station owner (not operator) in case of hotels, restaurants, etc. feedbackForm     |  form for user feedback on the charging station service openingTimes	  |  link to a calendar or info page containing opening times in case they are irregular.
+ surroundingInfo  |  further information on the surroundings of the charging station e.g. further POIs ownerHomepage    |  website of the station owner (not operator) in case of hotels, restaurants, etc. feedbackForm     |  form for user feedback on the charging station service openingTimes	  |  link to a calendar or info page containing opening times (only if they are defined as irregular).

 ### GeoPointType *class*